shammaihamilton/brightsky-ai/chatAI-backend/README.md

-# clarity-backend
+# bright-sky-backend
-Clarity – a collaborative AI-powered chat tool for project insights
+brightsky – a collaborative AI-powered chat tool for project insights